e-dant/watcher/readme.md

 int main()
 {
-  // The watcher will call this function on every event. auto cb = [](wtr::event const& e)
+  // The watcher will call this function on every event.
+  // This function can block (depending on what you do in it). auto cb = [](wtr::event const& e)
   {
     std::cout << "{\"" << e.when << "\":["